Michael Steele: Social views

 In 2008, Steele said he was opposed to abortion and thought Roe v.
 Wade was "wrongly decided".
 In a March 2009 interview with GQ, Steele suggested that abortion restrictions should be left to state governments, and stated that he "absolutely" believed there was room for a "pro-choice" candidate in the GOP.
 This statement prompted criticism from socially conservative Republicans such as Arkansas Governor Mike Huckabee and former Ohio Secretary of State Ken Blackwell, as well as the Christian Coalition, and Tony Perkins of the Family Research Council.
 In response to these critics, Steele suggested that he asked God for patience "so I absolutely don't go out and kick this person's ass".

 In 2008, Steele said that he personally opposes a constitutional amendment to ban same-sex marriage, saying that he believes states should decide the issue for themselves.
 Steele, however, has indicated he would uphold the Republican Party platform and support the amendment.
-He rates the issue of banning same-sex marriage low in importance.
+He rated the issue of banning same-sex marriage low in importance.
 In 2009, Steele opposed same-sex civil unions.
 However, in 2012, Steele said that LGBT couples deserve full privileges and benefits under the law.

 In a 2006 interview with The Washington Post, Steele commented on gun control: "Society should draw lines.
 What do you need an assault weapon for, if you're going hunting?
 That's overkill.
-But I don't think that means you go to a total ban for those who want to use gun for skeet shooting or hunting or things like that.
+But I don't think that means you go to a total ban for those who want to use guns for skeet shooting or hunting or things like that.
 But what's the point of passing gun laws if we're not going to enforce them?
 If you want to talk about gun control, that's where you need to start.
 We've got 300 gun laws on the books right now.
 At the end of the day, it's about how we enforce the law."

 In 2009, speaking on illegal immigration, Steele called for the U.S. to "secure our borders first", saying, "you cannot begin to address the concerns of the people who are already here unless and until you have made certain that no more are coming in behind them."

 During his 2006 campaign, Steele said that he only supported stem cell research if it did not result in the destruction of the embryo.
 In February 2006, Steele compared embryonic stem cell research to medical experiments performed by the Nazis during the Holocaust, remarks for which he later apologized.